Jayman874/DOM-Instrumentation-to-Display-Provenance-Data/Use Case Webpage/Performance Testing/README.md

 ### Performnace Capture Three

 This capture shows the action of me logging into the webpage then clicking on an article which sends your cookie information to a server through ajax.
 This is reflected in the capture as an instance of the ajax function being called then instrumented in `instrument.js`.

+### Performace Capture Four

+This capture shows me scrolling to the bottom of the page and downloading an image using ajax.
+This is reflected in the capture as an instance of the ajax function being called then instrumented in `instrument.js`.

+### Performace Capture Five

+This capture shows me performing all possible actions on the webpage which use ajax.
+This is refelcted in the capture as multiple instances of `getProv` is called located in `instrument.js`.